 Our volunteers assist with many miscellaneous duties including filling and distributing backpacks, mailings for our candlelight bowl, wrapping and distributing of toys for our sponsor a family and toy giveaway.

-To apply as a Welfare Services volunteer, please click here.
+To apply as a Human Services volunteer, please click here.

 Hanover Township Youth and Family Services Department:

 At Youth and Family Services, volunteers collaborate with staff and community members and share their unique skills, talents, and experiences with youth and others in the community.

 Your time commitment as a volunteer depends on your availability.
 Volunteers must be at least 16 and must pass a background check.
 To apply as a Youth & Family Services volunteer, please click here.

 Open Gym is a 15-year-old program for youth that provides them with recreational, educational, and social activities, homework help, and physical fitness, leadership, and skills-building trainings.
 We look to our volunteers to teach their unique skills and talents to the youth in the program.
 During the school year Open Gym is after school until 6:00PM.
 Open Gym also takes place during summer, winter, and spring breaks during the day or evening.

 Hanover Township Aging Services has over 300 volunteers who serve both the Township and community organizations.
 A variety of volunteer opportunities are available.
 To learn more about volunteering with Hanover Township Aging Services, please follow the information below.

 Drivers Meals on Wheels drivers deliver meals to homebound seniors.
 The Site Manager divides the delivery area into routes which are generally covered in approximately an hour.
 Mileage reimbursement is provided on a monthly basis at a rate set by the Township.
 Drivers must be friendly and enjoy meeting with people.
 Volunteers must also have a valid Illinois driver’s license, current liability insurance, and valid automobile registration.
 Must also be willing to submit to a background check.